LumoSQL/lumosql/doc/meetings/lumo-meeting-notes-2022-01-14.md

 (✅ DONE) ACTION Björn: Review Leantime implementation and advise Dan about what has to change.
 Design workflow, especially for creative aspects.

-ACTION Dan: Change irc channel to point at https://lumosql.org/src/lumosql/doc/tip/doc/LumoSQL-PhaseII-Announce.md
+(✅ DONE) ACTION Dan: Change irc channel to point at https://lumosql.org/src/lumosql/doc/tip/doc/LumoSQL-PhaseII-Announce.md

-ACTION Dan: implement meeting bot https://hcoop-meetbot.readthedocs.io/en/stable/ for next meeting to assist Björn in producing minutes.
+(✅ DONE) ACTION Dan: implement meeting bot https://hcoop-meetbot.readthedocs.io/en/stable/ for next meeting to assist Björn in producing minutes.

 ACTION Björn: Work through LumoSQL contacts in Management Wiki with Dan.
-We have some technical skills that would be helpful to have, and some organisations are clearly working in this area already.
+There are some technical skills that would be helpful to have, and some organisations are clearly working in this area already.

-ACTION Björn: Work out if it is even feasible to have the in-person funded LumoSQL sprint we had planned!
+(✅ DONE) ACTION Björn: Work out if it is even feasible to have the in-person funded LumoSQL sprint we had planned!
 (Fix pandemic first?)